ericvicenti/ssh-keygen/README.md

 * destroy, destroy the key files once they have been read, defaults false
 * comment, the comment that should be embedded into the key, defaults empty
 * password, the password for the key, defaults empty
+* encryption, Supports all other encrytpions by default rsa
+* size , the bit size for the encryption, by default the recommended size for the encryption specified

 ### Note